YX-2a/File-Formats-JSON/README.md

 1.The Format Should Be : {"file_Extension" : "file_type"} with the brackets in separate lines to improve human readability.

-2.Never ever say "File" when writing "file_type" as it is ambiguous.
+2.Never ever say "File" or "Format" when writing "file_type" as it is ambiguous.

 3.Capitalize every first letter of each word when writing "file_type" (Pascal Case).